 By reasoning, we mean being able to derive some logical conclusion from knowledge.
-If the knowledge is expressed in statements using some formal notation, reasoning allows us to infer some additional statements that are implicit in the stated knowledge, i.e. which are not stated explicitly.
-For example, from the three statements given at the beginning of Section 2 above, we could conclude that i.e. 'tuberculosis is caused by some bacterium', even though this is not stated explicitly in our knowledge.
+If the knowledge is expressed in statements using some formal notation, reasoning allows us to infer additional statements that are implicit in the stated knowledge, i.e. which are not stated explicitly.
+For example, from the last two statements given at the beginning of Section 2 above, we could conclude that

+Tuberculosis $\sqsubseteq \exists causedBy.Bacterium$ i.e. 'tuberculosis is caused by some bacterium', even though this is not stated explicitly in our ontology.